ggstuart/web-application-development/content/html-basics/default-flow/index.md

 Hopefully you have been experimenting as you worked through the exercises.
 Take 30 minutes to **make the nicest, most attractive and interesting page you can**, taking images and text from the web or using lorem ipsum text but *without adding any style information*.

-If you are struggling, then work together with a class-mate.
+> If you are struggling, then work together with a class-mate.

+Pass your code through the [online HTML validator](https://validator.w3.org/#validate_by_input) to check your site is valid.

 See how your site appears in the DOM and the accessibilty tree.